Joint Master Journalism and International Affairs

 - 2 intensive bootcamps (optional special features)

-- 18 to 20 weeks of mandatory internships in various news outlets
+- 16 weeks of mandatory internships in various news outlets

 The Joint Master in Journalism and International Affairs reinforces the complementary approaches of international education and practical learning of journalism.